ryuuart/wayste/README.md

-# This is a project made for the HackDFW 2019 Hackathon
+# This is a project made for the HackEarth 2019 Hackathon
 It's about a UI for saving money with bundles.